 VESSL AI vs Azure ML for multi-cloud GPU access and avoiding single-region outages

-Quick Answer: The best overall choice for multi-cloud GPU access with built-in outage resilience is VESSL AI.
-If your priority is deep Azure integration and managed PaaS features, Azure ML is often a stronger fit.
-For teams that want to keep Azure as the “home base” but de-risk single-region outages, consider using VESSL AI alongside Azure ML as the multi-cloud GPU control plane.
+Quick Answer: The best overall choice for multi-cloud GPU access and avoiding single-region outages is VESSL AI.
+If your priority is deep integration with the broader Azure ecosystem and existing DevOps tooling, Azure ML is often a stronger fit.
+For teams that mostly want to stay on Azure but need a tactical hedge against regional failures, consider using VESSL AI alongside Azure ML.

 At-a-Glance Comparison